-One of our recommendations for major initiatives is the US involvement in a Higgs factory (Recommendation 2c).
+One of our recommendations for major initiatives is the US involvement in a Higgs factory.
 The main purpose of the factory is to reveal the secrets of the Higgs boson (section 3.2).
 However, the Higgs boson is also a sensitive probe of the quantum imprints of new phenomena.
-For instance, it is possible that there is more than one type of Higgs boson, and the discovered particle is only the first one in a new family.
-Even when the additional Higgs bosons are well beyond the reach of HL-LHC, their existence affects the interaction of the first one with various particles.
-Another possibility is that the Higgs boson is not an elementary particle but is a composite consisting of smaller constituents, and has a non-zero size.
-Both these cases can be inferred from precise measurements of the Higgs couplings.
+For instance, it is possible that there are more than one type of Higgs boson, and the discovered particle is only the first one in a new family.
+Even when the additional Higgs bosons are well beyond the reach of HL-LHC, their existence affects the interaction of the first one with various particles and can be inferred from the precise measurements of the Higgs couplings.
+Another possibility is that the Higgs boson is not an elementary particle but is composite consisting of smaller constituents, and then the resulting finite size of the Higgs boson can be inferred from the precise measurements of the Higgs couplings.

 The Higgs factory we recommend can be run at the Z pole.
-Its high luminosity could produce of the order of 10^9 - 10^{12} Z bosons and a large sample of WW events.
-These abilities would enable an exceptional program of precision studies of electroweak interactions, extending the probed energy scale by a factor of 3-10 beyond the HL-LHC.
-In fact, a similar program was conducted at the Large Electron Positron Collider (LEP) and the Stanford Linear Collider (SLC) in the 1990s that resulted in the prediction of masses of the top quark and the Higgs boson, the exclusion of a fourth family of light neutrinos, and other important results without ever reaching the relevant energy scales.
+Its high luminosity could produce of the order of 10^9-10^{12} Z bosons and a large sample of WW events.
+These abilities would enable an exceptional program of precision studies of electroweak interactions, extending the probed energy scale by a factor of 3f-10 beyond the HL-LHC.
+In fact, a similar program was conducted at the Large Electron Positron Collider (LEP) in the 1990s that resulted in the prediction of masses of the top quark and the Higgs boson, the exclusion of fourth family of quarks and leptons, and other important results without ever reaching the relevant energy scales.
 With a much bigger sample of Z and W bosons, we will obtain an unprecedented reach to quantum imprints of new phenomena.
-A successful Z pole program will involve challenging, high-collision-rate environments that will necessitate advances in accelerator and detector design, as well as imposing computing requirements an order of magnitude beyond those of the HL-LHC.
+A successful Z pole program will involve challenging, high collision rate environments that will necessitate advances in accelerator and detector design, as well as imposing computing requirements an order of magnitude beyond those of the HL-LHC.

-In addition, the Z bosons would then produce large samples of bottom and charm hadrons and tau leptons in their decays, and at the 1012 Z boson scale these will become extremely useful for studying their properties.
-For example, the FCC-ee circular collider is expected to produce a sample of bottom mesons 20 times larger than that of Belle-II, enabling a strong indirect search program that will complement its Higgs boson and electroweak parameter measurements.
+In addition, the Z bosons would then produce large samples of bottom and charm hadrons, and tau leptons in their decays, and at the 10^{12} Z boson scale will become extremely useful in that regard.

+For example, the FCC-ee circular collider is expected to produce a sample of bottom mesons twenty times larger than that of Belle II, enabling a strong indirect search program which will complement its Higgs boson and electroweak parameter measurements.
 That search program is unfeasible at LHCb-II or Belle II.

-Precision measurement of the top quark mass is an indirect measure of its interaction with the Higgs boson, which controls the quantum mechanical evolution of the Standard Model at high energies; a 350 GeV Higgs factory stage will reduce the uncertainty in this crucial parameter by a factor of 10.
+Precision measurement of the top quark mass is an indirect measure of its interaction with the Higgs boson, which controls the quantum mechanical evolution of the Standard Model at high energies; a 350 GeV Higgs Factory stage will reduce the uncertainty in this crucial parameter by a factor of ten.
+Proposed 10 TeV-scale machines will probe even higher scales.

 Comparing the direct measurements of the top quark and Higgs boson masses at a Higgs factory to the precision measurements of Z and W boson properties can reveal hidden quantum imprints of new particles and phenomena at 10 TeV energy scale.

-5.2.4 - 20-Year Vision and Future Opportunities
+5.2.4 - 20-Year Vision & Future Opportunities

 The intense proton beams provided by the Fermilab accelerator complex have the potential to further extend searches for quantum imprints of new phenomena.
-There is ongoing discussion of an advanced muon facility using the beams of the PIP-II accelerator currently under construction.
-We encourage further development of this concept, which would increase sensitivity to multiple possible charged lepton flavor violation processes by about a factor of 100 (Recommendation 4e).
+There is ongoing discussion of an Advanced Muon Facility using the beams of the PIP-II accelerator currently under construction.
+We encourage further development of this concept, which would increase sensitivity to multiple possible charged lepton flavor violation processes by about a factor of 100 (Recommendation 4a).